zavolanlab/SplicingReprogramming/README.md

 # RNA splicing in reprogramming
-Code for reproducing the data in (TODO: URL publication).
+Code for reproducing the data in [REF].

 ## Reproducing the data
 > **Note:** Bash is the recommended shell for the execution of all commands in this section.